event-storm/event-storm-documentation/docs/terminology.md

 ---
 id: terminology
 title: The terminology
 description: The Event Storm is based on event sourcing technology.
-To organize the system you need to define what information needs to be considered as a source.
+To organize the system you need to define what information needs to be considered as a source
 tags:
   - terminology
   - glossary